JonatanRasmussen/DTU-02476-Group-100-Project/reports/README.md

 >
 > Answer:

 In our project, we used the following GCP services: Compute Engine for running virtual machines and applications, Cloud Storage to create a bucket with the data that we managed to transfer with DVC.
-We also used Vertex AI for model training and deployment and to do so we used Cloud Build for continuous integration and deployment to create a docker image each time.something new was pushed to the repository
+We also used Vertex AI for model training and deployment and to do so we used Cloud Build for continuous integration and deployment to create a docker image each time.

 ### Question 18